aonanj/rubber-grips-road/README.md

 - Colors follow the same thresholds used in the desktop prototype.
 - Draws two large text tiles on the LCD so the rider can glance at the status.

-Key logic lives in:
+Logic Highlights:

 - `SensorChannel` — filtering, smoothing, and update-period management.
 - `Display` — wraps an Adafruit ST77xx display over hardware SPI.
 - `src/main.cpp` — Arduino `setup/loop`, real sensor drivers, and thresholds.
   - Smoothing constants and thresholds are configurable via `src/main.cpp` to fit different tire compounds and environments.

 ## Required Arduino Libraries